mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-GEM-v1.rst

 These can be combined like so:
 *1-3, 5, 8-10* would process run numbers 1, 2, 3, 5, 8, 9, 10.

+In addition the :ref:`input_mode_gem_isis-powder-diffraction-ref` parameter determines what effect a range of inputs has on the data to be processed

 Example Input: